CLizCorcoran/Giphy-Search/readme.md

 ### Categories
 The list of categories is obtained via Giphy's Categories endpoint.
-That endpoint returns all of the categories along with a featured gif for representation.
+That endpoint returns all the categories along with a featured gif for representation.

 Selecting a subcategory simply uses that string as input into Giphy's generic Search endpoint.